 Building upon Audio Systems and Applications 1 and 2, this module explores advanced concepts of linear and non-linear sequencing in a variety of creative contexts.
-Also covered are the specification and application of sound design in the wider context of new media and interactive systems.
-In addition, advanced systems for sound synthesis are explored.
+Also covered are the specification and application of sound design in the wider context of new media, interactive systems, moving image and animation.
+In addition, advanced systems for sound synthesis and manipulation are explored.

 T/Studio Technology 3 (Version 2)

 Building upon Studio Technology 1 and 2, this module develops a higher understanding and advanced skills concerning key studio technologies.
 Typically, aspects of multi-microphone recording techniques and advanced sound-editing and manipulation are investigated through in-depth tasks and assessed exercises which will require the full use of DAW (digital audio workstation).
 In addition, the module will introduce modern surround-sound production techniques along with studio and field techniques for the support of live sound.
 Additionally, this module also covers sophisticated interactive and real-time audio applications through the use of Max/MSP programming.

 Full time: £9,250 for the 2017 academic year

 Part time: If you decide to study this course on a part time basis you will be charged £1155 per 15 credits for the 2017 academic year